George Somnes: Elitch Theatre

 In 1934, Somnes first appeared at the Elitch Theatre and his he and his future wife, Helen Bonfils, would be making their first of many appearances together at the theatre.

-He was a producer for at Elitch's Theater, where he met his future wife Helen Bonfils, whom he married in 1936.
+He married Bonfils in 1936.

 Somnes opened the 1946 season at the Elitch Theatre with The Mermaid Sings, which was his 101st play as director.
 On this occasion, Somnes stated: "The first hundred plays are the hardest."